More about this writer and writing coach . . .

 An award-winning writer in multiple genres, she published magazine articles, short stories, poetry, served both as a newspaper and magazine columnist, had two short plays produced in New York, optioned a screenplay, and published three romance novels.

 A major life change brought her creative writing to a grinding halt.
-Having to work full-time and wanting to earn a living related to her writing passion, she returned to school while working full-time.
-Once she began her master’s degree, she began earning a living–living one of her dreams–teaching others how to become better writers.
+Wanting to earn a living related to her writing passion, she returned to school while working full-time.
+Once she began her master’s degree, she began living one of her dreams–teaching others how to become better writers.

 She has taught classes both online and in-seat at Bainbridge Community College, Kellogg Community College, Kalamazoo Valley Community College, Western Michigan University, and Davenport University where she was an Associate Department Chair and Associate Professor.

-In her spare time, she enjoys puzzles, watching movies, and helping other writers reach their goals.
+In her spare time, she enjoys puzzles, reading, and watching movies.
+And whenever asked, she helps other writers.